lkn-org/lykan/README.md

 The *lykan* repository brings a file called `lykan.json`.
 You can see it as some sort of “game project”, as *lykan* is still pretty generic.
-The `:lykan` application will try to read `/opt/lykan/lykan.json` at startup, so you need to create this repository.
-You may need a root access to your machine to do that;
+The `:lykan` application will try to read `lykan.json` at startup, so this file needs to be readable by the application.
+You can set the full path to this file as the environment variable `LYKAN_CONFIG_FILE`
-in such a case, don't forget to correctly set the read permission so that your process will be able to read it.

 Once it is done, you can start the daemon: